Ritchie Torres: New York City councilmember

 When he won the Democratic nomination for the New York City Council, Torres became one of the first openly gay political candidates in the Bronx to secure a Democratic nomination, and upon victory in the general election, he became the first openly gay public official in the Bronx.
+In 2016, Torres was a delegate for the Bernie Sanders campaign.
 Torres also served as a deputy leader of the city council.

 Public housing

-Upon his election, Torres requested the chairmanship of the council's committee on public housing, tasked with overseeing the New York City Housing Authority (NYCHA); as of July 2019, it is the "nation's largest public housing system", which "provides housing to more than 400,000 low-income residents" in "176,000 apartments across 325 complexes."
-He made "the living conditions of the city's most underserved residents a signature priority."
+Upon his election, Torres requested the chairmanship of the council's committee on public housing, tasked with overseeing the New York City Housing Authority (NYCHA); as of July 2019, it is the "nation's largest public housing system", which "provides housing to more than 400,000 low-income residents" in "176,000 apartments across 325 complexes".
+He made "the living conditions of the city's most underserved residents a signature priority".
 In this role, he helped secure $3 million for Concourse Village, Inc., a nearly 1,900-unit housing cooperative in the South Bronx.
 According to 2010 United States census data, the South Bronx is among the poorest districts in the nation.
 The cooperative is subsidized by the Mitchell-Lama Housing Program, offering "income-restricted rentals and below-market value buy-in for co-ops".
-He also secured nearly $1 million to renovate Dennis Lane Apartments, a Mitchell-Lama co-op in the heart of his district, and "played a crucial role in exposing the city's failures to address lead-paint contamination."
+He also secured nearly $1 million to renovate Dennis Lane Apartments, a Mitchell-Lama co-op in the heart of his district, and "played a crucial role in exposing the city's failures to address lead-paint contamination".

 In August 2019, along with fellow council member Vanessa Gibson, Torres announced Right To Counsel 2.0, an expansion of legal aid to NYCHA tenants facing eviction.
 Since the original law was passed in 2017, providing legal help throughout the entire eviction case, the council has found that 84% of tenants were able to stay in their homes.
-The council members "say this will help keep families together and prevent displacement."
+The council members "say this will help keep families together and prevent displacement".
 Torres said, "NYCHA is one of the worst evictees in the city ...
 Not just one of the worst landlords, but one of the worst evictors.
 In 2018 alone, 838 families lost their homes in the hands of the NYCHA."